openstack/oslo.policy/doc/source/user/usage.rst

 The `DocumentedRuleDefault` class inherits from the `RuleDefault` implementation, but it must be supplied with the `description` attribute in order to be used.
-In addition, the `DocumentedRuleDefault` class requires a new `operations` attributes that is a list of dictionaries.
+In addition, the `DocumentedRuleDefault` class requires a new `operations` attribute that is a list of dictionaries.
 Each dictionary must have a `path` and a `method` key.
 The `path` should map to the path used to interact with the resource the policy protects.
 The `method` should be the HTTP verb corresponding to the `path`.
 The list of `operations` can be supplied with